For a new version of this article, click this link at Qspirit.net:

 David and Jonathan window from St. Mark's Portobello, Edinburgh, Scotland, 1882

 Created in 1882, the window has a dedication at the bottom: “In loving memory of George Frederick Paterson of Castle Huntly who died at Portobello, 30th Sept.
 1890, aged 33.”
 All that is known about Paterson is that he was in the army and unmarried.
 The window was paid for by "a friend."

 Soon after David and Jonathan met, the two men expressed their commitment by making a covenant with each other.
 The dramatic moment is described in 1 Samuel 18:3-4: “Then Jonathan made a covenant with David, because he loved him as his own soul.
 Jonathan stripped himself of the robe that he was wearing, and gave it to David, and his armor, and even his sword and his bow and his belt.”

-California artist Ryan Grant Long emphasizes the homoeroticism of the gesture as Jonathan strips off his robe and wraps it around David with a kiss on the neck in the image at the top of this post.
+Ryan Grant Long, a young gay artist based in Wisconsin, emphasizes the homoeroticism of the gesture as Jonathan strips off his robe and wraps it around David with a kiss on the neck in the image at the top of this post.
 For more about Long, see my previous post Artist paints history's gay couples.

 “David and Jonathan” by Ryan Grant Long

 A more traditional view is presented by 16th-century Italian painter Cima da Conegliano.
 In both images David is still carrying the head of Goliath as he bonds with his new friend Jonathan, hinting at the union of violence and eroticism.